 Base salary represents the fixed portion of the compensation of our executive officers, including our NEOs, and is an important element of compensation intended to attract and retain highly talented individuals.
-On March 13, 2023, the Compensation Committee reviewed the base salaries of our NEOs other than our Chief Executive Officer, taking into consideration the competitive market analysis prepared by Compensia and the recommendations of our Chief Executive Officer, as well as the other factors described in the section above.
-Following this review, the Compensation Committee adjusted the annual base salaries of our NEOs for the remainder of 2023 as follows (with our Board of Directors approving the base salary of the Chief Executive Officer):
+On May 28, 2024, the Compensation Committee reviewed the base salaries of our NEOs other than our Chief Executive Officer, taking into consideration the competitive market analysis prepared by Compensia and the recommendations of our Chief Executive Officer, as well as the other factors described in the section above.
+Following this review, the Compensation Committee did not approve any adjustment to base salaries for our NEOs for the remainder of 2024 (with our Board of Directors agreeing that there would be no adjustment to the base salary of the Chief Executive Officer):

-NEO 2023 Base Salary Percent Increase
+NEO 2024 BASE SALARY 23 BASE SALARY

-George Chamoun \$475,000 \$450,000 5%
+George Chamoun \$ 475,000 \$ 475,000

-William Zerella \$440,000 \$375,000 15%
+William Zerella \$ 440,000 \$ 440,000

-Vikas Mehta \$440,000 \$375,000 15%
+Vikas Mehta \$ 440,000 \$ 440,000

-Michael Waterman \$395,000 \$325,000 18%
+Michael Waterman \$ 395,000 \$ 395,000

-Craig Anderson \$380,000 \$325,000 14%
+Craig Anderson \$ 380,000 \$ 380,000